Samsung/TizenRT/README.md

 ### How to Build

-Configure the build from $TIZENRT_BASEDIR/os/tools directory
+Configure the build from *$TIZENRT_BASEDIR/os/tools* directory
 ```bash
 cd os/tools
 ./configure.sh <board>/<configuration_set>
 ```
 For list of boards and configuration set supported, refer belows.

-Above copies the canned configuration-set for the particular board, into the $TIZENRT_BASEDIR/os directory.
+Above copies the canned configuration-set for the particular board, into the *$TIZENRT_BASEDIR/os* directory.

-Configuration can be modified through make menuconfig from $TIZENRT_BASEDIR/os.
+Configuration can be modified through *make menuconfig* from *$TIZENRT_BASEDIR/os*.
 ```bash
 cd ..
 make menuconfig
 ```

+Refer kconfig-frontend installation to use *menuconfig* at [APPENDIX](README.md#kconfig-frontends-installation)

-Finally, initiate build by make from $TIZENRT_BASEDIR/os
+Finally, initiate build by make from *$TIZENRT_BASEDIR/os*.
 ```bash
 make
 ```

-Built binaries are in $TIZENRT_BASEDIR/build/output/bin.
+Built binaries are in *$TIZENRT_BASEDIR/build/output/bin*.

 ## Supported Board